top of page

 These simple ideas make it easy to include sprouts in your meals, ensuring that you and your baby reap the benefits of these nutrient-dense superfoods every day.

-Once you’re past the pregnancy stage, sprouts can be a fantastic addition to your breastfeeding diet.
+Once you’re past the pregnancy stage, sprouts can be a fantastic addition to your postpartum and breastfeeding diet.
 From the immune-boosting power of broccoli sprouts to the milk-supporting potential of alfalfa sprouts, these tiny greens pack a big punch.
 Just remember to handle them with care to enjoy all their benefits safely.

 Incorporating sprouts into your meals is a simple, natural way to support your health and your baby’s development.
 So go ahead, sprinkle some on your salad, blend them into a smoothie, or grow your own at home—your body (and your baby) will thank you.